hudsondan/tcr-scapes/README.md

 git clone https://github.com/hudsondan/ClustOx.git
 ```

-This benchmarking exercise integrates software making use of both Pip and Conda dependencies.
 To install, please create a new conda environment from the .yml file provided:

 ## Set up environments